Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Nonequilibrium thermodynamics of Gaussian Phase Packets

 \subsection{Independent Gaussian phase packets}

-Since solving the full system of evolution equations is prohibitively expensive, as discussed above, let us apply \eqref{eq: InteratomicIndependence} and assume non-zero correlations between the position and momentum of each individual atom, but no cross-correlations between different atoms.
-To this end, we apply the GPP approximation to a single atom $i$, which yields the multivariate Gaussian distribution of the phase-space coordinate $\bfz_i$ as
+Since solving the full system of evolution equations is prohibitively expensive, as discussed above, \Revision{we apply} \eqref{eq: InteratomicIndependence} and assume non-zero correlations between the position and momentum of each individual atom, but no cross-correlations between different atoms.
+To this end, we apply the GPP approximation to a single atom $i$, which yields the multivariate Gaussian distribution of the phase space coordinate $\bfz_i$ as